-- 1 Cultural and Historic Resource Inventories on file with the NH Division of Historic Resources (NHDHR).
-Given the 2 requirements of the National Historic Preservation Act of 3 1966, inventories have been prepared as part of Section 106 4 5 reviews for any federally funded or permitted public 6 infrastructure project in the past 30 years.
-Some 7 municipalities have also taken on comprehensive cultural 8 resource inventories, known in NH as Town Wide Area - Coastal Vulnerability Assessments including Tides to Storms 10 • (2015) focused on the seven Atlantic coast communities, and 11 12 Climate Risk in the Seacoasts (C-RiSe, 2017) focused on ten additional communities with frontage on Great Bay or tidal 13 14 rivers.
+- The Land Conservation Plan for Coastal Watersheds contains information on the following resources and systems: forest ecosystems, freshwater ecosystems, irreplaceable coastal and estuarine resources, critical plant and wildlife habitat, and conservation focus areas. - The NH Wildlife Action Plan: includes the following resource information: NH Wildlife habitat land cover, highest-ranking wildlife habitat by ecological condition, conservation focus areas, and species distribution. - Cultural and Historic Resource Inventories on file with the NH Division of Historic Resources (NHDHR).
+Given the requirements of the National Historic Preservation Act of 1966, inventories have been prepared as part of Section 106 reviews for any federally funded or permitted public infrastructure project in the past 30 years.
+Some municipalities have also taken on comprehensive cultural resource inventories, known in NH as Town Wide Area Forms. - Coastal Vulnerability Assessments including Tides to Storms (2015) focused on the seven Atlantic coast communities, and Climate Risk in the Seacoasts (C-RiSe, 2017) focused on ten additional communities with frontage on Great Bay or tidal rivers.

-15 In addition to the conventional mitigation strategies identified in Table 6.X, land use strategies have become increasingly important to mitigate the environmental impacts of transportation projects - especially impact related to induced and secondary growth.
+In addition to the conventional mitigation strategies identified in Figure 6.1, land use strategies have become increasingly important to mitigate the environmental impacts of transportation projects - especially impact related to induced and secondary growth.
 These include but are not limited to tools such as districts or ordinances based on identified natural resources areas.
-Examples include the Conservation Overlay District model ordinance found in the Land Conservation Plan, as well as ordinances as found in Innovative Land Use Controls: A Handbook, prepared jointly by the NH Office of Energy and Planning (now the 25 Office of Strategic Initiatives), the NH Department of 26 Environmental Services, and the nine regional planning commissions.
+Examples include the Conservation Overlay District model ordinance found in the Land Conservation Plan, as well as ordinances as found in Innovative Land Use Controls: A Handbook, prepared jointly by the NH Office of Energy and Planning (now the

+Office of Strategic Initiatives), the NH Department of Environmental Services, and the nine regional planning commissions.
 Tools in the Handbook include model ordinances on Transfer of Density Rights, The Village Plan Alternative Subdivision, Conservation Subdivisions, Erosion and Sediment Control, and Protection of Wildlife Habitat, among others.

-Other mitigation strategies include land-trading programs in 32 which impacts to natural resource areas may be mitigated by the purchase or protection of other high value natural resources areas within a defined geographical region.
-Examples of such programs include wetland trading programs, transfer of density credit programs, and trading programs for unfragmented high value involve not only the development community and planning professionals, but also must involve natural resource consultants and local and regional conservation organizations who can assist
+Other mitigation strategies include land-trading programs in which impacts to natural resource areas may be mitigated by the purchase or protection of other high value natural resources areas within a defined geographical region.

+Examples of such programs include wetland trading programs, transfer of density credit programs, and trading programs for high value, contiguous habitat areas that connects to existing protected areas.
+It is important to stress that any mitigation activities may involve not only the development community and planning professionals, but also must involve natural resource consultants and local and regional conservation organizations who can assist in the process of formulating successful mitigation strategies.